-New College’s Psychology, BA program gives students an opportunity to engage in innovative research, integrating the knowledge of our expert faculty with cutting-edge technology to better understand human behavior and neuroscience.
-The BA program focuses on a social science perspective for psychology compared to a statistical perspective in the BS program.
+New College’s Psychology, BA degree gives students an opportunity to engage in innovative research, integrating the knowledge of our expert faculty with cutting-edge technology to better understand human behavior and neuroscience.
+The degree focuses on a social science perspective for psychology.

-The psychology program --- which emphasizes critical thinking and reasoning, quantitative research methods and writing --- goes beyond the classroom, adding practical experiences through internships, service-learning and faculty-supervised research.
-(Note: Some opportunities are not available to students enrolled in the degree offered through ASU Online.)
+This BA program in psychology --- emphasizing critical thinking and reasoning, quantitative research methods and writing --- goes beyond the classroom, adding practical experiences through internships, service-learning and faculty-supervised research.
+(Some opportunities are not available to students enrolled in the degree offered through ASU Online.)

-Graduates are prepared for graduate programs in psychology or other areas as well as professional employment.
+Graduates are prepared for graduate programs in psychology or other areas as well as for professional employment.

 Find and apply for relevant scholarships.